What is Collaborative Practice?

 To maintain the problem-solving focus of the process, the clients agree in writing that Collaborative professionals cannot assist clients in court if it becomes a contested matter; instead, clients will be provided assistance transitioning to new court-based attorneys.

-Collaborative Practice is appropriate for family related matters, including, but not limited to:
+Collaborative Law is appropriate for family related matters, including, but not limited to:

 • Divorce